procf/colloids-setup/02-Simulating-waterDPD.md

 Equilibrium.gsd init.gsd waterDPD.py
 ```

-If you open one of these GSD files with vim, it will look like binary gibberish.
+If you open one of these GSD files with Vim, it will look like binary gibberish.

 **NOTE: If you rerun waterDPD.py in the same folder, it will overwrite the output files**
 <br>